-- event (basestring) The name of the event to react on.
+- name The name of the event definition - event (basestring) The name of the event to react on.
 Can be a single event or a comma separated list. - handlermodule (basestring) The identifier of the event handler module.
 This is an identifier string like "UserNotification" - action (basestring) The action to perform.
 This is an action defined by the handler module - conditions (dict) A condition.
 Only if this condition is met, the action is performed.